enhaut/fit/3D_transformations/README.md

 # 3D transformations
 The goal of this laboratory is to create Blender script written in Python to generate models of your school login in Blender scene.
+My version of the assignment: `Your name should be written backward and a little bit rotated`

 ## Tasks
 - in `createView()` method